 If you're not yet fluent in French, you should probably take some time each day listening to French radio, watching French movies, reading French books, etc. You will be completely immersed in the language once you arrive, so you need to get used to it.
 If you've never studied abroad and only learned French from college courses, you'll need to learn slang and idioms since those are rarely or never taught in college.
 I'm continuously working on my Informal French & Slang page as well as updating my French Listening podcast with authentic, unrehearsed language.
 I try to read Voici and Closer (trashy celebrity magazines) because they are full of current slang.
 You can also check out the Anglicism wiki to learn the current English words that have been borrowed by the French.

 There are some good books for learning slang, such as Tune Up Your French by Natalie Schorr, Street French by David Burke, Merde! by Genevieve, and Hide this Book by Berlitz.
 Berlitz's website also has mp3s files of all the phrases in the book that you can download for free.
-Some good French podcasts you can download are French Pod Class and Learn French by Podcast.
-The French in Action video series is now available for free online as a streaming download (if you are in the US or Canada...) and the BBC's Languages site has some other good video programs for learning French, such as Ma France and the French Experience.
+There are a ton of French podcasts available through iTunes nowadays.
+The French in Action video series is also available for free online as a streaming download (if you are in the US or Canada...) and the BBC's Languages site has some other good video programs for learning French, such as Ma France and the French Experience.
 And here are some documents on Faux Amis and Written vs. Spoken French.

 By the end of June, you should receive another e-mail that includes a list of all of the e-mail addresses of the other American assistants in your académie.
 (I received it on June, 26, 2006.)
 You can download a copy of the second e-mail here (minus all of the addresses).